-On May 31, 2019, the Company announced that it entered into a deferred prosecution agreement (DPA) with the DOJ relating to a one-count Information for a conspiracy involving glyburide.
+On May 31, 2019, the Company announced that it entered into a deferred prosecution agreement ("DPA") with the DOJ relating to a one-count Information for a conspiracy involving glyburide.
 In conjunction with the DPA, the Company agreed to pay a \$225 fine.
 In addition, the Company also announced that it separately agreed to a settlement with DOJ Civil to resolve potential civil liability under the False Claims Act in connection with the same antitrust conduct.
-Under the terms of the settlement with DOJ Civil, the Company agreed to pay \$7,198.
-These resolutions fully resolve the Company's potential exposure in connection with the DOJ's ongoing investigation into the generics pharmaceutical industry and have been recorded as a component of selling, general and administrative expenses in the accompanying consolidated statements of operations for the year ended March 31, 2019.
+Under the terms of the settlement with DOJ Civil, the Company agreed to pay \$7,198, which was recorded during the year ended March 31, 2019.
+These resolutions fully resolved the Company's potential exposure in connection with the DOJ's ongoing investigation into the generics pharmaceutical industry.